Summer Cleaning Tips

 Taming Tough Summer Stains

-Summer is when Murphy's Law invariably comes into play: If something can spill, drip, ooze, or run, it will spill, drip, ooze or run all over your favorite shirt or sundress.
-Fortunately, once you know how two treat these troublesome summer stains, you can keep beloved clothes from ending up in the rag pile.
+Summer is when Murphy's Law invariably comes into play: If something can spill, drip, ooze, or run, it will spill, drip, ooze, or run all over your favorite shirt or sundress.

 Think Safety First

-Practice prevention this summer when it comes to housecleaning and cleaning products.
-Show kids the safe way to use cleaning products when they go about their chores.
-Be sure to store your cleaning supplies and products safely out of reach of curious little hands.
+Practice prevention this summer when it comes to house cleaning and cleaning products.
+Show kids the safe way to usecleaning products when doing their chores.

 You Might Like These: